 Process and Protect HL7 Data with Voracity

-Editors Note: It is now possible to discover, deliver, and de-identify PHI in text-based HL7 files directly using the IRI DarkShield data masking product for unstructured files, which is also included in the IRI data management platform mentioned in the discussion below where the HL7 files are structured.
+Editors Note: It is now possible to discover, deliver, and de-identify PHI in text-based HL7 files directly using the IRI DarkShield data masking product for semi-structured and unstructured files, which is also included in the IRI data management platform mentioned in the discussion below where the HL7 files are structured.
+See this article on how to discovery and de-identify PHI in HL7 files directly with the fit-for-purpose HL7 search/mask wizard in DarkShield.

 This article shows how you can use IRI Voracity to rapidly integrate and mask sensitive healthcare data in the HL7 file standard we introduced here.